Pei-KaiHuang/TIFS2025-DD-rPPGNet/README.md

 <!-- ![plot](figures/framework.png) -->
 <img src="figures/framework.png" width="1000"/>

+## Prerequisite
+Please check `requirement.txt` for the required Python libraries.

 ## Training & Testing
 Please make sure your dataset is processed and modify the code in `dataloader.py`, `train.py` and `test.py`.
 Once the code is updated, you can run `train.sh` directly to start training and testing."